JacquesCarette/Drasil/code/Drasil.md

 - **ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.

-- **RefTypes**: (Should eventually disappear?).
-Currently defines different kinds of definitions (knowledge which belongs to documents), requirements and kinds of references.
-The 'kinds of reference' belongs here, but it shouldn't have a Show instance.
-  And lots of the kinds of references are either layout-specific or document-specific, so should not be defined globally in either case.
-Also defines Reference, which pulls these together.

 - **Label.Type**: Label type.
 Is a reference address, link or URI.

 - **Label.Core**: Label structure.
 Has a type, shortname and a reference type (hack?).